-The recommendations for the adequacy of interior daylight are given in Appendix C of the BRE Guide.
-The Guide makes reference to the British Standard Daylight in Buildings BS EN17037 and its UK National Annex which sets out two criteria for assessing interior daylight.
-One is based on target illuminances from daylight to be achieved over specified fractions of the reference plane (a plane at tabletop height covering the room) for at least half of the daylight hours in a typical year.
+The BRE Group set out their interior daylight guidelines in Appendix C of the document.
+They refer to the British Standard Daylight in Buildings BS EN17037 and its UK National Annex which sets out two criteria for assessing interior daylight.
+One is based on target illuminances from daylight to be achieved over specified fractions of the reference plane (a plane at table top height covering the room) for at least half of the daylight hours in a typical year.
 The other, alternative, method is based on calculating the daylight factors achieved over specified fractions of the reference plane.

-5.1.
+4.1.
 Illuminance Method